For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 And, you don’t have to buy wooden or silicone utensils to use with the Diamond Plus, as metal utensils won’t damage it.
 The surface is tough and durable, with no flaking.

-While there aren’t a lot of complaints, the most common is that the nonstick properties of the pan have failed after a few months to a few years of regular use.
+While there aren’t a lot of complaints, the most common is that the nonstick properties of the pan have failed after a period ranging from a few months to a few years of regular use.

 An innovative change from traditional Teflon-style surfaces, the Diamond Plus is becoming a favorite among those who enjoy using nonstick.